talwrii/llmreader/readme.md

 * I should probably support macs.
 * I want to know what people are using this for so I can improve this.

 I will use a high level language (probably some of lisp) and then allow this to have multiple backends.
 I will probably target desktop initially because it is easier for people to devevelop and debug on this.

+I want people on wikipedia and in academia to use this tool.

 # Downsides
 Requiring people to have their own gpt keys will be an issue.
 I might provide a service that allows me to avoid having gpt keys like zotero.